-Sarah Price is an award-winning, young Welsh garden designer who has had a prestigious career.
+Sarah Price is an award-winning Welsh garden designer who has had a prestigious career.
 She is renowned for her artistic, naturalistic planting style in such projects as the Olympic Park and a garden at Manchester’s Whitworth Gallery.
-Sarah will be working to create a beautiful garden sanctuary for patients and will be collaborating with architect Stephanie Macdonald from 6A to create the garden pavilion.
+Sarah will be working to create a beautiful garden sanctuary for patients and will be collaborating with an architect to create the garden pavilion.

 Sarah is currently developing the designs, which we hope to be able to share with you very soon.

-Cloud hedging will obscure the hospitals architecture, creating a green threshold that signals an immediate transition of environment.
+Cloud hedging will create a green threshold that will signal an immediate transition of environment from the ward.
 Fully wheelchair accessible, flat paths of patterned concrete panels will meander through a gently undulating landscape of diaphanous planting and clear-stemmed shrubs and trees.

-A reflective, raised water pool and green oak seating offer intimate and beautiful places of repose.
+A reflective, raised water pool and green oak seating will offer intimate and beautiful places of repose to everyone visiting the garden.
 Warmth, shelter and opportunities for socialising will be provided by a garden pavilion enabling the garden to be used all year round.
-The internal space will be designed for comfort, flexibility and accessibility with a kitchen area and propagation table both designed for ease of use.
+The internal space will feel like home and be designed for comfort, flexibility and accessibility with a kitchen area and propagation table both designed for ease of use.